Avanade/Beef/samples/MyEf.Hr/docs/Employee-DB.md

 ## Clean up existing migrations

-Within the `Migrations` folder there will three entries that were created during the initial solution skeleton creation.
+Within the `Migrations` folder there will already be three entries that were created during the initial solution skeleton creation.
 These should all be removed.

 ```
 └── Migrations